Guardsquare/bitrise-step-scan-with-appsweep/README.md

 ## How to use this Step

 You can also add this step directly to your workflow in the [Bitrise Workflow Editor](https://devcenter.bitrise.io/steps-and-workflows/steps-and-workflows-index/).
-Alternatively, you can run is with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
+Alternatively, you can run it with the [bitrise CLI](https://github.com/bitrise-io/bitrise).

 To use this Step, you need:

 * A [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your project.
-If it is in root folder, then it can be used automatically by this step.
-If it is located elsewhere, please specify its location in `GRADLEW_PATH`.
+It is expected in root folder.
 * The Gradle AppSweep plugin.
 If you have a common folder structre (in particular `./app/build.gradle` is your app's gradle file) then the plugin will be injected automatically.
 Otherwise you need to add the AppSweep plugin manually, by adding `id "com.guardsquare.appsweep" version "latest.release"` to the plugin section of your app's build.gradle script.
 * An `APPSWEEP_API_KEY` must be set, you can generate it in the API Keys section of your project settings in the AppSweep UI.
 This key **SHOULD NOT** be checked into your repository, but set up as a [Bitrise Secret](https://devcenter.bitrise.io/en/builds/secrets.html).
 * By default the `release` build will be scanned.
 If you want to change this, set `build_variant: debug` in your steps configuration.